jminaga/jminaga/README.md

 # Jared Minaga

-Hi, everyone!
+### Hi, everyone!
 I am a scientist and musician branching out into the tech world.
 Currently living in Dever, CO.
-Connect with ne on <a href="linkedin.com/in/jared-minaga-398510122">LinkedIn</a>

 ⚗️ Biochemist <br>
 💻 Developer <br>